coredao-org/dapp-tutorial/Core-Test-Token-Faucet/README.md

 ## 🤝 Contributing

-Feel free to fork the repo, suggest features, and open pull requests.
+Feel free to fork the repo, suggest features, and open pull requests and add your test tokens to the faucet.
 Every contribution helps improve the faucet!

 ---